spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 ## Unlink Hosts

 You can unlink a host to either link it to another host or to use it for independent workloads.
 You can only unlink a follower host.
-Leader hosts cannot be unlinked.
+Once all follower hosts have been unlinked, the leader host is automatically unlinked as long as it is not already in use by an existing cluster.

 You can unlink a follower host on the follower host itself or from the leader node.